Safir Engineering

 Safir Engineering is a British racecar engineering firm.

-In 1975, they purchased the Token RJ02 Formula One car, renamed it the "Safir" and raced it in the 1975 Race of Champions and BRDC International Trophy, driven by Tony Trimmer.
+In 1975, the company purchased the Token RJ02 Formula One car, renamed it the "Safir" and raced it in the 1975 Race of Champions and BRDC International Trophy, driven by Tony Trimmer.

-Later, Peter Thorp of Safir entered into an agreement with Walter Hayes of Ford and John Wilment of J.W.
+Later, Peter Thorp of Safir entered into an agreement with Walter Hayes of Ford Motor Company and John Wilment of J.W.
 Automotive Engineering to continue to produce a limited number of GT40s, the Mk V, during the 1980s.
 At which time, Safir Engineering applied for and was issued a trademark from the United States Patent and Trademark Office for the GT40 mark, the Ford Motor Company having never done so.